PseudoPau/ThesisLog/Writing/Operational Manual V2(W7).md

 ![](https://cdn.discordapp.com/attachments/1045538819161731102/1045762748396613652/PseudoPaul_spiral_staircase_leading_people_from_Mordenism_to_Gl_3fba9751-6324-463e-b328-35e9596deefa.png)
 *`spiral staircase leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand`* | Ghost Author: MidJourney[^a] + Tarkovsky[^h]

-In this component, we start to build scenes for audience to perceive, and wander around.
-Imagine that we are building a temple that houses the collective consciousness.
-Every architectural element will be granted a symbolic meaning.
-Architecture serves as a framework to host the artifacts from mission 01.
+In this component, we start to think about motion, and audience.
+We are building stages to hold the artifacts from mission 01.
 Time, velocity and acceleration need to be taken into account.
 Motion is important.
 Relation need to be clarified.
-But remember to keep the idea simple and straightforward.
-Get rid of the branches and only focus on the main line.
-Please keep the chaos in order.
+Remember to keep the idea simple and straightforward.
+Get rid of the branches and focus on the main storyline.
+Keep the chaos in order.

 ### On Shelf ###
 - Hockney, D. (2001). _Secret Knowledge: Rediscovering the Lost Techniques of the Old Masters_ (1st ed.).
 Viking Studio.